liflab/beepbeep-3-book/markdown/palettes/README.md

 ### Linear Temporal Logic: Operator "G"

-While first-order logic provides quantifiers that allow us to repeat a condition on each element of a collection, another branch of logic concentrates on ordering relationships between events in a sequence.
+While first-order logic provides quantifiers allowing us to repeat a condition on each element of a collection, another branch of logic concentrates on ordering relationships between events in a sequence.
 This is called *temporal logic*, and we shall concentrate in this section on <!--\index{Linear Temporal Logic (LTL)} \emph{linear temporal logic}-->*linear temporal logic*<!--/i-->, also called LTL.

 LTL adds four new *operators* that can be used in a logical expression; these are called **G**, **F**, **X** and **U**.
 An LTL expression is a mix of these four operators with the traditional Boolean connectives (negation, conjunction, disjunction, implication).
-Le us examine the meaning of each of these operators successively.
+Let us examine the meaning of each of these operators successively.
 There already exists ample documentation on LTL as a logical language.
 In this section, we take a slightly different approach, and describe each operator by viewing it as a `Processor` on Boolean streams.

-Operator **G** means "globally"; this operator is represented by a processor called... <!--\index{Globally@\texttt{Globally}} \texttt{Globally}-->`Globally`<!--/i-->.
-Its purpose is to check that the input stream remains `true` indefinitely.
+Operator **G** means "globally"; this operator is represented by a processor called (unsurprisingly) <!--\index{Globally@\texttt{Globally}} \texttt{Globally}-->`Globally`<!--/i-->.
+Its purpose is to make sure that the input stream remains `true` indefinitely.

 ![The intuitive meaning of the four LTL temporal operators.](LTLOperators.png)